2025 Malian protests: August security crackdown

 On August 14, Mali's senior military leadership announced it had thwarted an alleged coup attempt, arresting two generals (Abass Dembélé, former governor of Mopti Region, and Air Force Brigadier General Nema Sagara), several dozen military officers, soldiers, and civilians, as well as a French national and former lieutenant colonel in the National Gendarmerie who was accused of working on behalf of French intelligence services.
 The Chief of Staff of the National Guard was purportedly arrested as well.
 Rumors surrounding the arrests had supposedly been circulating throughout Mali in the days leading up to the announcement; no evidence was provided to legitimate claims made by the government.

 The administration accused "foreign states" of assisting "marginal elements" within Mali's security forces in an effort to destabilize the country.
 Members of the Malian opposition in exile have described the arrests and allegations as a 'false conspiracy', calling on the regime to provide proof of the allegations and to free all those thus far detained.
 The French government has described accusations against Yann Vezilier (the officer of the National Gendarmerie and employee of the French embassy in Bamako who was arrested in connection with the plot) as being unfounded, and reported that it was in talks with Malian authorities for his immediate release.

 Earlier in the month, two former Prime Ministers were taken into custody.
 Moussa Mara was arrested on charges of "undermining the credibility of the state"; Choguel Maiga (dismissed in 2024 for his criticism of the military regime) and several of his colleagues were arrested on August 12 for the "misappropriation of public funds."

 The alleged coup is believed by outside observers to be tied to an internal power struggle within the military junta.
 Experts believe that a schism between Goïta and Defense Minister Sadio Camara over future elections influenced the arrests.
-Reportedly, the majority of those arrested were members of the National Guard, within which Camara has a strong base of support.
+Reportedly, the majority of those arrested were members of the National Guard, within which Camara had a strong base of support.
 Opposition to Goïta has been growing since 2024, with multiple key figures in the junta shifting/consolidating their support to/behind Camara.
-Several officials aligned with the Defense Minister were removed from their posts that year, and since that time Camara has largely been cut off from the leadership's communications channels.
+Several officials aligned with the Defense Minister were removed from their posts that year; Camara was largely cut off from the leadership's communications channels thereafter, prior to his assassination in 2026.